jcreis/SS_StatusRetriever/README.md

 >poll: Retrieves the status from of all configured services.

-Where the commands inside brackets (eg: [--only]) are optional commands (or flags) that receives arguments as it is shown in the display (in the **poll** case, receives a String where the commas separate the different arguments)
+The commands inside brackets (eg: [--only]) are optional commands (or flags) that receives arguments as it is shown on the display .

+In the **poll** case, it receives a String where the commas ',' separates the different arguments.
+For example:
+>:>poll --only bitbucket,slack,google

+will make the program display only information regarding the endpoints **bitbucket, slack and google**.

 - the flag [--only] filters what is displayed into just the given Endpoint(s) send as arguments (eg: :> poll --only bitbucket,slack) will display only